top of page

 Wireframes (windows OS redesign) (1).png

-Hi-Fi Sketches
+Hi-Fi Screens

-Each interface focuses on clarity, balance, and a mobile-first feel—translating the vision of a “future-ready Windows” into clean visuals, refined spacing, and consistent interaction patterns.
+Each interface focuses on clarity, balance, and a mobile-first feel, translating the vision of a “future-ready Windows” into clean visuals, refined spacing, and consistent interaction patterns.

 Desktop Screen